 The Murder of Mary ‘Polly’ Nicholls

 The first ‘official’ victim according to many was Mary ‘Polly’ Nicholls.
 She was killed in the early hours of 31st August 1888 and found on Bucks Row.
 She was drunk and wandering the streets trying to find ‘doss money’ for the night.
 Now known as Durward Street, Bucks Row was in fact a variation of it’s former name ‘Ducks Row’.
 This in turn was a mere shortening of it’s more, rather interesting name ‘Ducking Pond Row’.
-Yes, back in the day this was the location of a real honest to goodness ducking pond.
-I can’t find much evidence of those poor unfortunates who were actually ducked.
-However the pond was surely there and is represented on many old maps of the area.
-Mary was found by the school in a gateway in front of one of the houses that formerly lined the street.
+The actual pond can be seen on many old maps of the area.
+Mary was found by the school.
+Laying in a gateway in front of one of the houses that formerly lined the street.

 Hanbury Street – Spitalfields